 Alex Filippenko, PhD, is the Richard and Rhoda Goldman Distinguished Professor in the Physical Sciences at the University of California, Berkeley.
-He is a leading authority on exploding stars, active galaxies, black holes, gamma-ray bursts, and the expansion of the Universe.
-Recently elected to the National Academy of Sciences and one of the world’s most highly cited astronomers, he has won numerous awards for his research, and his team’s discovery of cosmic “antigravity” was named the “Top Science Breakthrough of 1998” by the editors of Science magazine.
+He is a leading authority on exploding stars, active galaxies, black holes, gamma-ray bursts, and the expansion of the universe.
+He was elected to the National Academy of Sciences in 2009 and shared part of the Gruber Cosmology Prize in 2007, and is one of the world’s most highly cited astronomers.
+He has won numerous awards for his research, and his team’s discovery of cosmic antigravity was named the “Top Science Breakthrough of 1998” by the editors of Science magazine.

 An extraordinary educator, Dr. Filippenko has won the highest teaching awards at UC Berkeley and has been voted the "Best Professor" on campus a record 9 times.
 In 2006, he was named the Carnegie/CASE National Professor of the Year among doctoral institutions, and in 2010 he won the ASP's Emmons Award for undergraduate teaching.
 He has produced five astronomy video courses with The Great Courses, coauthored an award-winning textbook, and appears in numerous TV documentaries including about 40 episodes of The Universe series.

 He has seen 13 total solar eclipses, joining Wilderness Travel eclipse trips for 10 of them in Peru, Thailand, the Caribbean, Turkey, Zimbabwe, Mongolia, Polynesia (twice), Australia, and the Cape Verde Islands.

 Great teacher for those of all levels of interest, and a fun, personable person, with great enthusiasm for his subject.

 Alex's lectures were facinating.
 He can explain very complicated phenomenon so clearly!
 He's charming and very entertaining.
 EXCELLENT!